Go Pro

 Total Produce N/A N/A N/A

 64.7% of Ferguson shares are owned by institutional investors.
-0.5% of Ferguson shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+0.5% of Ferguson shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary